pine3ree/pine3ree-db/docs/index.md

 The library's code is splitted into two main sections/namespaces:

-- a `Sql` section in which sql generation of full statements or smaller sfragments is abstracted
+- a `Sql` section in which sql generation of full statements or smaller fragments is abstracted

 - a `Command` section which offers objects that actually send the sql statements